REPORTING AN INCIDENT

 On Campus Reporting

-If you would like to pursue resolution on campus, you should speak to the Title IX Coordinator for information about the University’s Sexual Misconduct Policy and Procedures, support resources, and possible interim measures.
-The University’s Sexual Misconduct Policy and Procedures can be found on this website.
-You may also fill out a report of sexual misconduct that will directly be sent to the Title IX Coordinator.
+If you would like to pursue resolution on campus, you should speak to the Title IX Coordinator for information about the University’s Title IX Policy and Procedures, support resources, and possible interim measures.
+The University’s Title IX Policy and Procedures can be found on this website.
+You may also fill out a report of sexual discrimination or harassment that will directly be sent to the Title IX Coordinator.

 Off Campus Reporting

-You are encouraged to pursue all of your options for responding to and resolving a complaint of sexual misconduct, both on campus and off campus.
+You are encouraged to pursue all of your options for responding to and resolving a complaint of sexual discrimination and harassment, both on campus and off campus.
 You are encouraged to report potentially criminal activity to the police.
 Both on campus and off campus can be pursued simultaneously.

 Reporting Potential Criminal Violations to the Police: